FourierFlows/FourierFlows.jl/docs/src/forcing.md

 {\color{Magenta}\text{Stranotovich}: \int_{t_0}^{t} g(x(s))\,\dd W_s \approx \sum_{j} g\left(x\left(\half(t_j+t_{j+1})\right)\right)(W_{j+1}-W_j)}\per
 ```

-Because the white noise process is not continuous the two definitions do not converge to the same result; the two different definitions give thoroughly different results.
+Because the white noise process is not continuous the two definitions do not converge to the same result; the two definitions give thoroughly different results.
 And to overcome that they come along with different chain rules, i.e., chain rules that are not necessarily the same as those in plain old calculus.

 An SDE can be written also in differential form.
 Because we cannot formally form $\dd W/\dd t$, since $W$ is nowhere differentiable, we write an SDE in differential form as: